kanthida/2014-04-23-uib/novice/git/02-collab.md

 Our local and remote repositories are now in this state:

 <img src="img/github-repo-after-first-push.svg" alt="GitHub Repository After First Push" />

+Go have a look at github, you should now be able to see mars.txt there.

 > #### The '-u' Flag
 >